Rukobia

 Standard Dose

-One 600 mg tablet twice daily without regard to food.
+One tablet twice daily, with or without food.
 For heavily treatment-experienced people with multidrug-resistant virus on a failing HIV regimen due to resistance, intolerance, or safety considerations.
 Must be taken in combination with another antiretroviral(s).Take missed dose as soon as possible, unless it is closer to the time of your next dose.
 Do not double up on your next dose.
 Tablet should be swallowed whole; do not chew, crush, or split tablets.

 - See package insert for more complete information on potential side effects and interactions.